Mischa Barton Trashes ‘Dancing With The Stars,’ Says She Was ‘So Glad To Get Kicked Off’

 This is not the first time Mischa Barton has slammed the popular celebrity dancing show.
 Mischa previously told Entertainment Tonight that after she received the lowest scores of all the contestants in the first two weeks of competition, her confidence took a beating with the judges’ brutal comments.
 On opening night, longtime DWTS judge Bruno Tonioli told Barton she looked like she was “sedated,” while head honcho Len Goodman criticized Mischa’s moves, saying what she was doing did not even look like dancing.
 Barton appeared to be on the verge of tears after she got the judges’ commentary following her first two dances.

 “I’m not a quitter but at the same time, I was like, ‘I don’t know!'”
-Barton told ET of her doubts about continuing on Dancing With the Stars.
+Barton told ET of her doubts about continuing on Dancing with the Stars.

 On her blog for People, Mischa also wondered if her pro partner’s prediction about the bad feedback they would receive may have “willed” it into happening.